khoang98/sudoku/README.md

 ## **TESTING**
 To test our performance, we randomly populate sudoku board with some set number of clues and time how long it takes for each implementation to solve them.
+We also average over multiple boards to look at the average time it takes each solver to solve sudoku.
+We also test our solvers on easy, medium, and hard boards.
+We rate the difficulty of the board based on how many clues it has.

+Below is some of the results we got while testing.
+Testing on a random 9x9 easy board with 9 prefilled values:
+  The baseline Solver: 621ms
+  The Prolog Solver: 83ms
+  The Embarrasingly parralell Solver: 196ms
+  The Fork-Join Pool Solver: 13 ms

-Testing on a random 9x9 board with 7 prefilled values:
+Testing on a random 9x9 medium board with 7 prefilled values:
   Performance with 4 threads on local computer:
     The baseline Solver: 1274ms
     The Prolog Solver: 154ms